Does South Carolina have state overtime laws that are different from federal law?

 How do I file a wage/hour or labor standards claim in South Carolina?

-If your employer owes you wages, you may file a complaint with the South Carolina Department of Labor, Licensing, and Regulation.
-The form is available at http://www.llr.state.sc.us/Labor/wages/pdf/wcl-3.pdf.
+If your employer owes you wages, you may file a complaint online with the South Carolina Department of Labor, Licensing, and Regulation’s Office of Wages and Child Labor.
+The form can also be printed and mailed.
 If the Department determines that a violation of the wage-and-hour laws has occurred, it will issue a notice; the employer may request a review of the notice.

 What are my time deadlines?

 Do not delay in contacting the Department to file a claim.
 There are strict time limits in which charges of employment discrimination must be filed.
 In order for the Department to act on your behalf, you must file the claim form within three years from the date that your wages are due.
 However, as you might have other legal claims with shorter deadlines, do not wait to file your claim until your time limit is close to expiring.
-You may wish to consult with an attorney prior to filing your claim, if possible.
-Yet if you are unable to find an attorney who will assist you, it is not necessary to have an attorney to file your claim.
+It may be helpful to consult with an attorney prior to filing your claim, but it is not necessary to have an attorney to file your claim.

 How can I or my attorney pursue a claim in court in South Carolina?